XCMer/larry-laravel-generator/README.markdown

 Laravel does have a couple of code generators, but I wanted to merely create a text file with table information, relations, validations, and have it generate all the necessary `migration` and `model` code.
 You can then start writing controllers immediately to take advantage of this pre-setup.

+### Latest Version

+The latest version is currently 1.1.
+Please use `php artisan larry::version` to find the current version.
+If this command doesn't work, then you have 1.0.

+The features in this release are:
+- Parser has been made more intelligent with error handling
+- A version system has been added to get the current version of Larry

 ## How does "Larry" work?